 - Websites are meant for a browsing experience

 So it makes sense that websites have header and footer navigation menus.
 They are catch-all experiences.

-Here is an example post-click experience without navigation (compare it to our homepage which has a list of navigation items):
+Here is an example post-click landing page without navigation (compare it to our homepage which has a list of navigation items):

 Two-step opt-in forms: to simplify pages and increase engagement